 What is a Buyers Advocate?

-According to Real Estate 'dot' com, a buyer's advocate is a licensed professional
+According to Real Estate 'dot' com, a buyer's advocate is a

 that specialises in searching for, evaluating and negotiating the purchase

 of a house home or property on behalf of the buyer.
 Buyers Advocates do not sell real estate.

 What is a Buyers Advocacy Service?

 Buyers Advocates are licensed professionals that specialise in searching, inspecting, evaluating and negotiating the purchase of a home on behalf of the Buyer.
 Sellers have their Selling Agent working for them (and no matter how nice they are…. they are still working for their Seller!)